sbontly/old-projects/README.md

 DMX lighting system:

   I started to creat a basic light control system using the Enttec Open DMX ethernet device.
 I realized later on that Data translation happens faster in CHOPs, at which point I had moved on to other projects

+BMVA:

+  Created a video playback for the Berlin Music Video Awards.
+I can trigger each video and play intros and sponsor logos on multiple screens.